julianamedeiros/SQL-Retail-Analysis/README.md

-# Data visualization
+# Data Visualization
 Building a report in Power BI to be used by the stakeholder.
 It should be simple and direct to answer BI questions.

 - Data distribution: historiogram for customer buying (age and total purchase), spending habits of customers (total spent per transaction)

-# BI insights
+# Business Insights
 - The quarter of 2023/10 had a peak in sales, products sold, and revenue, but the profit margin was average.
 - Products from the subcategory 'Coats and Blazer', 'Pants and Jeans' and 'Suits and Sets' contribute the most to the total sales revenue (respectivelly 13.2%, 12.5%, 11.7%).
 - Products from the subcategory 'Baby(0-12 months)' are the most profitable, even though their sales volume and contribution to total sales revenue is lower than average.